 Effective February 23, 2023, the Provider Membership category is currently undergoing review and revision by the IAADP Executive Board.
 We are NOT accepting Provider Membership applications at this time.
 Please stay tuned for announcements regarding this category.

-Friend Membership is open to disabled individuals with a puppy or dog “in training” for a career as an assistance dog who has not yet completed the required amount of schooling to become eligible for a Partner Membership.
-Health care professionals, volunteer puppy raisers and anyone else interested in the assistance dog movement are also encouraged to become an IAADP Friend.
+Friend Membership is open to anyone who wants to support the assistance dog community and IAADP.
+It is also open to disabled individuals with a puppy or dog in training who has not yet completed the required amount of training to become eligible for a Partner Membership.

 IAADP Membership Eligibility Policies